stargate/stargate/DEV_GUIDE.md

 The picture below shows the remote listening debug run configuration in IntelliJ.
 That configuration must be started before running the integration test in the debug mode.
-You wlll observe two or more JVMs in the debug model, one running the integration tests and at least one running Stargate.
+You will observe two or more JVMs in the debug model, one running the integration tests and at least one running Stargate.

 ![image](assets/remote-debug-listener.png#center)